abinit/abinit/doc/tutorial/compilation.md

     the *mpif90* wrapper provided by e.g. *openmpi*.
     By the same token, don't try to run executables compiled with e.g. *intel mpi* with the *mpirun* launcher provided by *openmpi* unless you are looking for troubles!
-    Again, the *which* command is quite useful to pinpoint possible problems especially if there are multiple installations of MPI in your $PATH (not a very good idea!).
+    Again, the *which* command is quite handy to pinpoint possible problems especially if there are multiple installations of MPI in your $PATH (not a very good idea!).

 In this tutorial, we employ the *mpich* implementation that can be downloaded